Ysgol Morgan Llwyd

 Ysgol Morgan Llwyd is a Welsh-medium comprehensive school in Wrexham, in north-east Wales, UK.
 It is the first, and is the only Welsh-medium secondary school in Wrexham County Borough.
-It is named after the seventeenth century preacher and author Morgan Llwyd.
-The school has been open at its present location in Cefn Road since 2000.
+It is named after the seventeenth-century preacher and author Morgan Llwyd.
+The school has been in Cefn Road since 2000.
 Previously it was located on Stockwell Grove.
-The Headteacher is Ms. Catrin Prichard.

 There are seven houses or forms into which the approximately 800 pupils are divided.
 These are Alun, Bers, Clywedog, Dyfrdwy, Erddig, Gwenfro and Hafod.
 These are named after local rivers and places – the River Alun, Bersham, River Clywedog, River Dee, Erddig and the River Gwenfro.

 The 2014 Estyn inspection report indicated that forty per cent of pupils came from homes in which Welsh was spoken by one or both parents.

 History

 Ysgol Morgan Llwyd opened in 1963 with 36 pupils, as the first Welsh-medium secondary school in Wrexham.
 The school was initially housed in obsolete army barracks off Bryn-y-Cabanau Road.
 A new school building was built on the site with a main entrance on Stockwell Grove, opening in 1975.
 The student population grew.
 In the 1990s a new home for the school was found – a former site of the Cartrefle Teacher Training College on Cefn Road.
 The school opened on its new site in 2000, after building work to expand the facilities on the site.
 St. Christopher's School moved to the old site on Stockwell Grove.

 From 2005 the school was involved in the pilot scheme of the Welsh Baccalaureate.

 From 2018 construction started on a new sixth form block with eight classrooms and other facilities, which was due to open in 2019.
 Construction was by Read Construction and the estimated cost was £1.5 million.